herbertli/NYC-Transit-and-Weather/taxi_readme.txt

 See under etl_code/taxi/nyc-taxi/main/java/ :
 DataProfiler

-The following output <k, v> pairs counting the # of occurences of a particular key for a specified column of the data (screenshot: "profiling"):
+The following outputs <k, v> pairs counting the # of occurrences of a particular key for a specified column of the data (screenshot: "data_prof"):
 > hadoop jar target/nyc-taxi-1.0.jar DataProfiler data/green/*.csv data/green/profile 1

 Usage:
-hadoop jar target/nyc-taxi-1.0.jar IdToNeighborhoodJob <input path> <output path> <col Ind>
+hadoop jar target/nyc-taxi-1.0.jar IdToNeighborhoodJob <input path> <output path> <col ind>

-Where <col Ind> is the
+Where <col ind> is the 0-based index of the column you want to profile